LynkerIntel/cpra-hsi/README.md

 #### **3. Configure the Model**

-In order to run scenarios (i.e. base or sea level rise), 25-year sequences must be generated from the analog years, using  `utils.generate_combined_sequence()`.
-Be aware that these sequences take up substantial space (~ 20 gig).
-Next, edit the configuration files in `./configs/`, pointing each path to a local file.
+In order to run scenarios (i.e. base or sea level rise), config files must be created for each desired run, for both `VegTransition` and `HSI`.

+`post_process()` methods are included for both classes.
+These may evolve over time, but are generally for (1) reducing model output to only necessary vars, periods, or locations, and (2) summarizing the results.

 - `VegProcessor/veg_config_**`: Specifies vegetation transition model settings, raster data paths, and output locations.
 - `VegProcessor/hsi_config_**`: Defines parameters for running the Habitat Suitability Index model.